 DTC online technologies open the door to new opportunities.
 Brand managers can now control how their brand identity is articulated and communicated online.
 Marketing executives can seamlessly implement and track digital advertising campaigns.
-And more importantly, consumer data are owned and managed directly by the brand, enabling highly-integrated marketing campaigns and sales funnel personalisations.
+And more importantly, consumer data are owned and managed directly by the brand, enabling highly-integrated marketing campaigns, and sales funnel personalizations.

 Each of these new opportunities means more control for the brand with lower expenses.

 DTC e-commerce solution Shopify helps luxury brands sell online